 Drive to establish themselves as a leading contributor within the Department of Orthopaedic Surgery and Stanford Medicine.

-Act on behalf of the Chief of Pediatric Orthopaedics, in regards to establishing priorities and identifying and resolving problems that are administrative in nature.
+Act on behalf of the supervisor or faculty member in regards to establishing priorities and identifying and resolving problems that are administrative in nature.

 Oversee and/or perform duties associated with scheduling, organizing, and operating complex conferences, seminars, and events, including arranging with vendors for services, overseeing the production and distribution of materials, administering logistics, and managing event within budget.

 Compose and draft documents and correspondence for presentations, course handouts, grants, conferences, seminars, and reports; perform substantial editing and fact checking.
 Create, maintain, modify, and/or ensure accuracy of content in various unit documents, displays, reports, brochures, social media, and/or websites.